-The Master of Public Health (MPH) degree provides you with a solid understanding in fundamental areas such as public health methodology, epidemiology, health policy, economics, education and health promotion.
+The Master of Public Health (mph)/Master of Public Health (professional practice) degree provides you with a solid understanding in fundamental areas such as public health methodology, epidemiology, health policy, economics, education and health promotion.
 Delivered through a mixture of face-to-face and online learning it allows a flexible, reflective, challenging, creative ad resourceful environment for postgraduate study.
-This Masters is aligned with the Faculty of Public Health in the UK and World Health Organization guidance for public health core subject domains.
+This Masters is aligned with the Faculty of Public Health in the UK and World Health Organisation guidance for public health core subject domains.

 It is suitable for both established and aspiring Public Health professionals, and it will provide a diverse portfolio of knowledge and experience, leading to many varied career opportunities.